LikeMindsCommunity/likeminds-chat-flutter-data/docs/Conversation/edit_conversation.md

 # Edit Conversation

-Editing a conversation means that you can change the text content of specified conversation corresponding to a unique conversation ID.
+Editing a conversation means that you can change the text content of a specified conversation corresponding to a unique conversation ID.

-## Steps to edit a conversation
+## Steps to Edit a Conversation

-1. Create an object of the `EditConversationRequest` class, using the `EditConversationRequestBuilder` class.
+1. Create an object of the `EditConversationRequest` class using the `EditConversationRequestBuilder` class.
-2. For editing a conversation call `editConversation()` present in `LMChatClient` class using your request object.
+2. For editing a conversation, call `editConversation()` present in the `LMChatClient` class using your request object.
 3. Process the response (`LMResponse<EditConversationResponse>`) as per your requirement.

+### Example Usage

 ```dart
 EditConversationRequest request = (EditConversationRequestBuilder()